| Title: | Estimating Infection Rates from Serological Data |

 a tibble::tbl_df containing simulated cross-sectional serosurvey data, with columns:

-one column for each element in the antigen_iso
+one column for each element in the antigen_isos input argument

 Simulate multiple data sets